 A remote work stipend is a fixed amount of money paid to an employee in addition to their basic salary, which aims to cover the extra costs incurred by working from home.
 This stipend can be paid once as a lump sum or regularly - monthly, annually, or however your company sees fit.

 Alternatively, your company may choose to reimburse recurring remote employee expenses, like internet access or a cell phone plan, rather than provide a fixed-sum stipend.
-But remember, your company expense policy should also include specific guidance on what employees can expense, and for what amount - for example, a budget of up to $200 for a desk chair.
+But remember, your company expense policy should also include specific guidance on what employees can expense and for what amount - for example, a budget of up to $200 for a desk chair.

-Providing a fixed-sum stipend generally requires less administration than reimbursing individual expenses.
+Providing a fixed-sum remote working stipend generally requires less administration than reimbursing individual expenses.
 The downside is the employer likely won’t end up paying the exact costs the employee spends on their home office expenses.

 On the other hand, reimbursing employee expenses ensures that the employer only pays for actual costs rather than estimated costs.
-But this can be more time-consuming.
+However, this can be more time-consuming.
 Ultimately, it’s up to you to decide which option works best for your business.

 Remote work stipends and reimbursements are generally optional for the employer, but some regional employment laws stipulate that an employer must cover work-related expenses for remote employees.
 This is the case in Spain, where employees who work at least 30% of their total hours remotely within three months are entitled to reimbursement.